0xadev7/DiffSplat/README.md

 ## 📢 News

-- **2025-02-02**: Text-conditioned inference instructions are provided.
+- **2025-02-02**: Inference instructions (text-conditioned & image-conditioned & controlnet) are provided.
 - **2025-01-29**: The source code and pretrained models are released.
 Happy 🐍 Chinese New Year 🎆!
 - **2025-01-22**: InstructScene is accepted to ICLR 2025.

 ## 📋 TODO

-- [x] Provide detailed instructions for text-conditioned inference.
+- [x] Provide detailed instructions for inference.
-- [ ] Provide detailed instructions for image-conditioned inference and training.
+- [ ] Provide detailed instructions for training.
 - [ ] Implement a Gradio demo.